 Ensure the xrootd service has a certificate¶

 The service will need a certificate for reporting and to authenticate to StashCache origins.
 The easiest solution for this is to use your host certificate and key as follows:

 - Set the owner of the directory and contents

 You must repeat the above steps whenever you renew your host certificate.
 If you automate certificate renewal, you should automate copying as well.
 For example, if you are using Certbot for Let's Encrypt, you should write a "deploy hook" as documented on the Certbot site.

 Configuring Optional Features¶

 Adjust disk utilization¶

-To adjust the disk utilization of your StashCache cache, modify the values of
+To adjust the disk utilization of your cache, create or edit a file named

-The first value and second values correspond to the low and high usage watermarks, respectively, in fractions.
-When the high watermark is reached, the XRootD service will automatically purge cache objects down to the low watermark.
+The two values correspond to the low and high usage water marks, respectively.
+When usage goes above the high water mark, the XRootD service will delete cached files until usage goes below the low water mark.